inoxlang/inox/docs/builtin.md

 ```
 ### sort

 the sort function creates a new list by sorting a list of strings or integers, the second argument is an identifier describing the order.
-For strings the available orderings are #lex (lexicographic) & #revlex (same but reversed).
-For integers the available orderings are #asc (ascending) & #desc (descending).
+For strings the available orderings are #lex (lexicographic) and #revlex (same but reversed).
+For integers the available orderings are #asc (ascending) and #desc (descending).

 **examples**